c1t0d0s0/jsonlint/README.md

 # JSONLint

-A simple web-based JSON validator and formatter created with Gemini.
+A simple web-based JSON validator and formatter.

 ## Features